 - Provide a complete, notarized TC 96-182 if a trade-in credit is involved.
 If your buyer will claim the MVUT trade-in credit, both the purchase price and trade-in value have to be attested on the notarized form.

 - Know your post-sale exposure.
-Kentucky has no Notice-of-Sale filing equivalent to some states, so until the buyer registers, the vehicle stays on the county record in your name; your protection is the signed, notarized title you delivered, which establishes the transfer date.
+Kentucky has no Notice-of-Sale filing like some states have.
+Until the buyer registers, the vehicle stays on the county record in your name.
+Your protection is the signed, notarized title you delivered, which establishes the transfer date.
 Keep a copy permanently.
-Plates stay with the owner, not the car, so confirm your countyâs plate procedure.
-And your KCPA exposure doesnât end at delivery: an affirmative misrepresentation about the car remains actionable for 2 years from the sale (and active concealment of a known defect reaches common-law fraudâs 5-year window).
+Plates stay with the owner, not the car, so confirm your county’s plate procedure.
+And your KCPA exposure doesn’t end at delivery.
+A false claim about the car can be sued over for 2 years from the sale, and active concealment of a known defect reaches common-law fraud’s 5-year window.
 A one-time private seller is far less exposed than a recurring flipper.

 Payment safety: where private sellers actually lose money